Mathildepfr/awesome-divi/README.md

 * [Lazy Load Divi Section Backgrounds](https://wordpress.org/plugins/lazy-load-divi-section-backgrounds/) - Improve your website performance by lazy loading section backgrounds.
 This plugin works only with the Divi Builder, usually part of the Divi Theme.
 * [Lazy Load Divi Slider Backgrounds](https://wordpress.org/plugins/lazy-load-divi-slider-backgrounds/) - Speed up your website by lazy loading slider backgrounds.
 This plugin works only with the Divi Builder, usually part of the Divi Theme.
 No configuration required.
 * [Responsive Divi Backgrounds](https://wordpress.org/plugins/responsive-divi-backgrounds/) - Serve properly sized backgrounds to your visitors!
 Improve your website performance and decrease the load time for every page that has a slider or a section with background image.
 This plugin works only with the Divi Builder, usually part of the Divi Theme.
 No configuration required.
+* [Freesoul Deactivate Plugins](https://wordpress.org/plugins/freesoul-deactivate-plugins/) - Disable plugins on specific pages for performance improvement and support in problem-solving even when you have many plugins.
+* [Editor Cleanup For Divi Builder](https://wordpress.org/plugins/editor-cleanup-for-divi-builder/) - An FDP add-on to speed up Divi Builder in the backend.

 ## Resource